JamesIsWack/Akari---Playstaion-3-VSH-Plugin/README.md

 ## Update!
 - Jordy is back!
 We are currently working on QoL improvements, I will keep you posted.
 - Update 1: We so far have fixed `ini` saving, so it uses `ini` instead of  `bin`
+- I havn't seen Jordy for 4 days.
+I'm getting worried now because he's been suicidal in the past.